13. PXN-0082

-Starting with a budget and light option, players who enjoy joystick clicking sounds will likely enjoy the mini PXN-0082.
-There were no latency or dead zone issues detected when testing this controller.
-The wrist space on the right side is to prevent overly enlarging the arcade stick.
-For stability, there are suction cups that won’t detach deep into a battle.
+If you who enjoy the feedback from joystick clicking sounds, you should enjoy the little gem known as the PXN-0082.
+There are no latency or dead zone issues to be concerned about when using this innovation.
+The wrist space is focused on the right side in order to avoid making the arcade stick too big for you.
+For stability-related reasons, there are suction cups that shouldn’t detach mid-battle.

 Order from Amazon